tma15/onlineml/README.md

 # onlineml
-A C++ library of online machine learning algorithms.
+A C++ implementation of online machine learning algorithms

 ## Install
 ```